raviqqe/turtle-build/README.md

 ## Features

 - [Ninja][ninja]-compatible build file syntax and command line options
-- Comprehensive build output
-  - Turtle doesn't show any information that is not understandable to end-users.
-  - It is important for users of high-level programming languages who do not know how compilers and build systems work.
+- `--quiet` option suppresses error messages from Turtle itself on expected build errors.
+This is useful when you are spawning Turtle as a child process of a higher-level build system.
+- `--log-prefix` option changes log prefixes attached to every line of logs from Turtle itself (e.g. `--log-prefix my-build-system` for `my-build-system: build failed`)
-- Console output handling
+- Console output handling similar to Rust's Cargo
   - Turtle shows outputs of build jobs running currently.
 So it's easy to track what is going on during builds.
-- Log format customization
-  - Log prefixes can be changed by a command line option.

 ### Compatibility with [Ninja][ninja]